Australia: PM wants more women in politics amid sex scandal | DW | 23.03.2021

 This prompted outrage among female lawmakers and the Australian public.

-The whistleblower, identified only as Tom, told the news outlets that government staffers and MPs often used a Parliament House prayer room to have sex.
+The whistleblower, identified only as Tom, told the news outlets that government staffers and lawmakers often used a Parliament House prayer room to have sex.

 He also alleged that sex workers had been brought into the building "for the pleasure of coalition MPs."